neonevm/neon-evm.docs/software_manuals/foundational_topics/account.md

 ## Account types

 Ethereum has two account types:
-* **Externally-owned** – controlled by anyone with the private keys
+* **Externally-owned** – controlled by anyone with the private keys.
-* **Contract** – a smart contract deployed to the network, controlled by code
+* **Contract** – a smart contract deployed to the network, controlled by code.

 ### Key differences

 **Externally-owned**
-* Creating an account costs nothing
+* Creating an account costs nothing.
-* Can initiate transactions
+* Can initiate transactions.
-* Transactions between externally-owned accounts can only be ETH transfers
+* Transactions between externally-owned accounts can only be ETH transfers.

 **Contract**
-* Creating an account has a cost because you're using network storage
+* Creating an account has a cost because you're using network storage.
-* Can only send transactions in response to receiving a transaction
+* Can only send transactions in response to receiving a transaction.
-* Transactions from an external account to a contract account can trigger code which can execute many different actions, such as transferring tokens or even creating a new contract
+* Transactions from an external account to a contract account can trigger code which can execute many different actions, such as transferring tokens or even creating a new contract.

 ## An account examined

 Ethereum accounts have four fields:
-* **nonce** – a counter that indicates the number of transactions sent from the account.
+* **Nonce** – a counter that indicates the number of transactions sent from the account.
-* **balance** – the number of wei owned by this address.
+* **Balance** – number of wei owned by this address.
 Wei is a denomination of ETH and there are 1e+18 wei per ETH.
-* **codeHash** – this hash refers to the code of an account on the Ethereum virtual machine (EVM).
+* **CodeHash** – refers to the code of an account on the Ethereum virtual machine (EVM).
 This EVM code cannot be changed unlike the other account fields.
 For externally owned accounts, the codeHash field is the hash of an empty string.
-* **storageRoot** – it is known as a storage hash.
+* **StorageRoot** – known as a storage hash.
 A 256-bit hash of the root node of a Merkle Patricia trie that encodes the storage contents of the account (a mapping between 256-bit integer values), encoded into the trie as a mapping from the Keccak 256-bit hash of the 256-bit integer keys to the RLP-encoded 256-bit integer values.
 This trie encodes the hash of the storage contents of this account, and is empty by default.

 ## Externally-owned accounts